-- This policy was developed and adopted on: October 2017 - The policy will be reviewed in: October 2019 - The designated member of staff for Whistleblowing is: Teresa Clinick - The Whistleblowing Governor is: Craig Vaughnley - Local Authority /MAT contact person is : Tim Osborne
+- This policy was developed and adopted on: 27th January 2020 - The policy will be reviewed on: January 2022 - The designated member of staff for Whistleblowing is: Teresa Clinick - The Whistleblowing Governor is: Alex Putna - Local Authority /MAT contact person is: Tim Osborne

 This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in September 2017.
 It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-CAPH revision date September 2019.
+Last revised: November 2019.